benpickles/phlex-sinatra/README.md

 2. **Awareness that the app is being served from a subdirectory**

-   This isn't something you encounter very often in a standard Sinatra app but you hit it quite quickly if you're using [Parklife](https://github.com/benpickles/parklife) to generate a static build which you host on GitHub Pages – which is exactly what prompted me to write this integration.
+   This isn't something you encounter very often in a standard Sinatra app but you hit it quite quickly if you're using [Parklife](https://github.com/benpickles/parklife) to generate a static build hosted on GitHub Pages – which is exactly what prompted me to write this integration.

    In this case by using the `url()` helper you won’t have to change anything when switching between serving the app from `/` in development and hosting it at `/my-repository/` in production – internal links to other pages/stylesheets/etc will always be correct regardless.